aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Help!
-I am being held prisoner in a fortune cookie factory.
+> 🥠 I cannot help you, for I am just a cookie.

-Last update: Sun Jan  4 05:17:38 2026
+Last update: Mon Jan  5 05:27:31 2026

 ### Let's play! 🎮